erica-dement/pdsnd_github/README.md

 ### Credits
 Udacity not only provided the data to filter and format, but provided practice questions with solutions that can be used a starting point for creating this project.

+The reviewers for providing me with input to not only allow me to pass the required specifications, but provide me with suggestions on ways to improve my code even further.